Forza Motorsport (2005 video game): Development

 In addition to several production cars, Forza Motorsport features cars from various racing disciplines, such as this 2005 Yellow Hat Toyota Supra, which competed in the Japanese Super GT racing series.

 Forza Motorsport was announced at Electronic Entertainment Expo (E3) 2004.
 Development of the game took over two and a half years.
 The release was delayed at three times, with GameSpot reporting the first delay from a December 2004 release to February 2005.
 It would later be delayed until April 2005.
 It was delayed one last time, and the game was released May 3, 2005 in North America and May 13, 2005, in Europe.
-The game was created with the intent to compete with Sony's popular Gran Turismo franchise, with Microsoft director Kiki Wolfkill stating, "we are targeting Gran Turismo with this game on Xbox, and I think we've been very focussed on that.
+The game was created with the intent to compete with Sony's popular Gran Turismo franchise, with Microsoft director Kiki Wolfkill stating, "we are targeting Gran Turismo with this game on Xbox, and I think we've been very focused on that.
 We have a lot of respect for Gran Turismo, which helps drive that desire to beat them."

 To promote Forza and other Xbox Live titles Microsoft teamed up with EB Games to provide 25 kiosks with games that could be played online through the service.
 Forza was the first of these titles to be displayed and playable on the kiosks.
 It was shown at multiple events during its development.
 Following E3 2004, it was shown at GameRiot, a traveling game event.
 It further was featured at the 2004 Tokyo Game Show.

 It was developed to allow for multiple Xbox consoles to be linked directly and/or to be played online via Xbox Live.
 A customization system was developed where players can create custom layers over sections of the car, similar to layers in professional image programs such as Adobe Photoshop.
 Objects can be change in shape, scale and color, which allowed for players to create custom designs and liveries.
 Each car is divided into six sections, and each section can handle up to 100 layers.
 A custom soundtrack was composed by DJ Junkie XL, which features 56 original music tracks.